hasura/graphql-engine/community/tools/firebase2graphql/README.md

 - `-o --overwrite`: Overwrite tables if they already exist in database
 - `-v --version`: show CLI version
 - `-h, --help`: show CLI help

+## Notes

+1. All top level nodes are converted to tables
+2. All nesting is flattened till the last nested child.
+3. If the last nested child has further nesting, it is converted to a one-to-many or a many-to-one relationship based on the type of child object
+4. You will most likely end up with duplicate tables.
+You might want to normalize your data based on the suggestions.

 ---
 Maintained with ♡ by <a href="https://hasura.io">Hasura</a>